 If you’re really serious about running, the best way to analyze your gait is to visit a specialty running store.
 You can get a full gait analysis as you run on a treadmill and identify the type of running shoes and support best for your running style.

-Usually, the staff is runners themselves, so you’ll also get some additional hints that will help you improve your technique.
+Usually, the staff are runners, so you’ll also get some additional hints to help you improve your technique.

-Gait can also be a big factor, in particular, if your gait shows an excess of pronation or supination (inward and outward rolling of the foot as it strikes and pushes off from the ground), as you may need a shoe or insole that addresses this.
+Gait can also be a big factor, particularly if your gait shows an excess of pronation or supination (inward and outward rolling of the foot as it strikes and pushes off from the ground), as you may need a shoe or insole that addresses this.

 While all these variables may sound complicated, particularly if you’re new to the sport, keep the following five golden rules in mind.